JenniferSchutzman/art-api-exam-nolist/README.md

 7. MAKE YOUR FIRST GET

 After activating the port in the terminal, go to http://localhost:4000 to be receive the message "Welcome to the Art API.
 Manage all the paintings for much win."
+If you wish to run a specific GET on an all of the paintings, complete the following:
+a. open Postman
+b. select GET in the left-hand dropdown
+c. copy and paste your localhost url
+d. send

 ////////////////////////////////////////////////////////////////////////////
 //